inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 - ``--delete-resource-set <resource-set-name>`` This option, which may be used more than once, instructs the model to remove the resource set with the specified name.
 Only in conjunction with the preceding choice may this option be utilized.
 Note that utilizing a ``std::ResourceSet`` that includes no resources allows resource sets to be implicitly deleted during a partial compilation.

+.. _partial-compiles-limitations:

 Limitations
 -----------

 * The compiler cannot verify all constraints that would be verified when a full build is run.
 Some index constraints, for instance, cannot be verified.
 The model creator is in charge of making sure that these constraints are met.
+    See `Modeling guidelines`_ on how to design your model.
 * If just a partial compile is performed, it is possible for a shared resource to become obsolete.
   The shared resource will become obsolete when a partial compile deletes the last resource that depended on it, but it is preserved as a server-managed resource because partial compiles cannot delete shared resources.
   A full compile is required to remove shared resources.
 Scheduled full compilations that ``garbage-collect`` these shared resources are one way to fix this.